-On April 14–15, 2021, the U.S. Department of Energy’s Bioenergy Technologies Office (BETO) will host a workshop to discuss municipal solid waste streams as a feedstock for biofuels.
+On April 14–15, 2021, the U.S. Department of Energy’s Bioenergy Technologies Office (BETO) hosted a workshop to discuss municipal solid waste streams as a feedstock for biofuels.
 BETO recognizes that waste streams are promising, but they must meet cost, quality, and sustainability targets for broad utilization.
-This free workshop invites stakeholders representing academia, industry, municipalities, and federal agencies involved in waste management, resource and energy recovery, waste utilization, and sustainability.
+This free workshop invited stakeholders representing academia, industry, municipalities, and federal agencies involved in waste management, resource and energy recovery, waste utilization, and sustainability.

-This virtual workshop will solicit input on a variety of topics including:
+This virtual workshop solicited input on a variety of topics including:

 - Identifying technical challenges and opportunities associated with developing advanced preprocessing technologies

 - Defining critical paths toward synergistic use of municipal solid waste streams for both conversion-ready feedstocks and valuable co-products

 - Examining the economic viability and sustainability impacts of waste stream valorization.

 This workshop included breakout sessions for stakeholders to provide input on the following topic areas:

 - Co-product Development